YCYTHU/YCYTHU.github.io/MolViewer/docs/xyz2obj.md

 <!--more-->

-Material templates are defined in atoms_materials.mtl.
+Material templates are defined in MolViewer.mtl.
 {:.info}

 ## Syntax